How to Build an Automated Invoice Processing System Using LeapOCR

 - A new template in LeapOCR

-- A clear idea of which fields matter
+- Clear requirements for which fields matter

 - A Python async service that submits invoices, waits for results, and deletes jobs